 Standard UML artifact stereotypes include «executable» and «library»

 When an artifact is deployed to a specific hardware node or execution environment it becomes an instance.
 A stand-alone application may be deployed to a number of different desktop computers in an office, each copy representing an instance of the original artifact.
 An instance is indicated by underlining the name of the artifact, as shown below.
-Note that the UML Superstructure document states that the underlining may be omitted if it is obvious from the context of the deployment diagram that the artifact is an instance, although most UML modelling tools underline the names of artifact instances anyway.
+Note that the UML Superstructure document states that the underlining may be omitted if it is obvious from the context of the deployment diagram that the artifact is an instance, although most UML modeling tools underline the names of artifact instances anyway.

 Artifact instances deployed on a hardware node